TheDarkTrumpet/docker-tcp-with-go/scenarios/01-monolithic-docker-run/README.md

 These steps will build the monolithic docker image, and run it using docker run and verifying the contents in a web browser

+It's important to run each part entirely, including the cleanup, between each activity.

 ## Steps to Build

 1. cd to `docker-tcp-with-go/docker/monolithic`